Okay – before I start – I have to say – JOIN THE SOUTHERN FOODWAYS ALLIANCE… good?

 Blackberry Farm – I had the luxury of sitting next to Sam and Mary Celeste Beall on Thursday night and was struck by their deep knowledge of this farm and understanding of the ultimate Farm-to-Table experience.

 The Blackberry Farm Cookbook – on the inside flap – says it best: “In the foothills, you don’t eat to eat, you eat to talk, to remember, and to imagine what you will eat tomorrow.”
 The book is lush with photographs of the estate, the kitchens, the gardens and luscious Farm-to-Table recipes.

 While talking about the upcoming weekend, Sam and I spoke about the biscuit making classes (see below) and he asked me, “Butter or Lard?”
-This was just about the best question I have ever been asked over a five course dinner – with wine parings.
+This was just about the best question I have ever been asked over a five-course dinner – with wine pairings.
 You just have to love a man who understands the true essence of good bread.
 I laughed and replied, “Butter.”